 We were scheduled to find out the gender at my 20-week appointment, but because of an ill family member, we found out at 19 weeks instead.
 It’s a boy!
-All was well and again there was another announcement.
+All was well, and again there was another announcement.

-I was identified as a high-risk patient and was monitored again ever so closely.
-8 weeks.
+I was identified as a high-risk patient and was monitored again ever so closely at 8 weeks.
 12 weeks.
 15 weeks.
 24 weeks pass.
 Not one problem.
 The only concern was my chronic hypertension which I dealt with in the previous pregnancy and was managing with medication.
 Our baby boy was perfect each step of the way.

-Our son, Logan Winston Bryant, was born almost 13 weeks prematurely at 26 weeks and 6 days weighing 1lb 9oz.
+Our son, Logan Winston Bryant, was born almost 13 weeks prematurely at 26 weeks and 6 days, weighing 1lb 9oz.